Reviewed By Joana Garrido DVM

 Many dog owners ask: “Can dogs eat crab legs and shells?”
 The answer is no. Crab legs and shells are dangerous to dogs.
 These can easily break into sharp shards and get lodged in their throats, causing them to choke.

 Crab shells and legs become more deadly if swallowed.
 These can pierce and damage the internal organs, leading to internal hemorrhage.

-Your dog’s gastrointestinal tract will have a hard time breaking them down too, because of their tough exterior.
+Your dog’s gastrointestinal tract will also have a hard time breaking them down because of their tough exterior.
 It puts him at risk of impaction or stomach blockage.

-If it’s your dog’s first time having crabs, exercise caution.
+If it is your dog’s first time having crabs, exercise caution.
 Feed it in small amounts.
-However, if already know he has iodine sensitivity, do not include crab meat in your dog’s diet.
+However, if you already know that he has iodine sensitivity, do not include crabmeat in your dog’s diet.

-Some dogs are allergic to crab.
+Some dogs are allergic to crabs.
 To assess if your pooch has this condition, let him sample the food in small portions.
 Observe for any symptoms of allergy afterward, such as:

 - Runny nose

 - Facial swelling

 Bring your dog to the vet if he begins to show signs of an allergic reaction.
 Severe cases of this problem will cause intense swelling in the throat, which needs immediate medical attention.

 Never feed raw crabmeat to dogs since it is full of intestinal parasites and bacteria.
 These can cause dangerous infections and weaken your dog’s immune system.